pkerpedjiev/emptypipes/_posts/2014-10-02-vim-python-snippets.md

     print line.upper()
 {% endhighlight %}

-Still simple.
-Still easy.
-But now what happens, if we want to include that function into another file.
-Then importing do_stuff.py will cause the for loop to run leading to troubles.
+What happens if we want to include that function into another file?
+Then importing do_stuff.py will cause the for loop to run.
 A much better solution is to do all of the 'scripty' stuff in a main function that only gets called if the file is called as a script (as opposed to being imported as a library):

 {% highlight python %}
 import random